 Meet the Team

-Julie Mickel is the Education Coordinator at the Siskin Early Learning Center.
+Julie Mickel is the Director of the Siskin Early Learning Center.
 In this position Julie provides support by maintaining and ensuring the quality of educational programming in the ELC through assessment, lesson plans, Individualized Education Plans (IEP), coaching classroom staff and training professionals on best practice for young children with and without disabilities.
 Julie has been at the Institute for twelve years.
 She began her career at the Institute providing Outreach Services to the community through professional and student training.
 Julie has presented at conferences nationally and locally.
 She has bachelor’s degree in Speech Language Pathology and a master’s degree in Early Childhood Special Education.
 Prior to coming to the Institute, Julie taught preschool special education in Catoosa County, Georgia.

 Family and Classroom Coordinator